jamesx00/dockerized_slim/README.md

 # docker-lamp

+RUN git clone git@github.com:aommy05349/smapi_dev.git www

-Docker example with Apache, MySql 8.0, PhpMyAdmin and Php
+Docker Apache, MySql 8.0, PhpMyAdmin and Php

 - You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
 - You can use MySql 5.7 if you checkout to the tag `mysql5.7`